Spotlight on child health

 University professors Harry Campbell and Igor Rudan say that with a little more investment around half of all child deaths in the world due to diarrhoea and pneumonia could be prevented by 2025.

-The work is part of a special series on childhood diarrhoea and pneumonia published in The Lancet.
-It includes papers on the burden of disease, the effectiveness of interventions and the barriers to reducing the number of deaths from diarrhoea and pneumonia.
+The study is part of a special series on childhood diarrhoea and pneumonia published in The Lancet.

 It reports that diarrhoea and pneumonia are the leading causes of death for children worldwide.